r0b-adams/ar-translator-backend-demo/README.md

 npm i
 ```

-Note: A project must be created via the [Google Cloud developer console](https://cloud.google.com/translate/docs/setup) and the Translate and Vision APIs explicitly enabled in order to use.
-A [service account and JSON key](https://cloud.google.com/translate/docs/setup#creating_service_accounts_and_keys) file are also required.
-After that, save the JSON key file in the `/google_apis/auth` folder with the name `GOOGLE_APPLICATION_CREDENTIALS.json`.
+A project must be created via the [Google Cloud developer console](https://cloud.google.com/translate/docs/setup) and the Translate and Vision APIs explicitly enabled in order to use.
+An associated [service account and JSON key](https://cloud.google.com/translate/docs/setup#creating_service_accounts_and_keys) file are also required.
+Save the JSON key file in the `/google_apis/auth` folder with the name `GOOGLE_APPLICATION_CREDENTIALS.json`.
 The JSON key file will authenticate both Google Translate and Google Vision APIs.

 ## Use